-The Department proposes to start the pilot in January 2022 and continue the pilot through March 2024.
+The Department will use the January - June 2022 period to issue applications for counties, applications for vendors to manage the incentives through a statewide DHCS contract, and to provide guidance and training for counties and providers.
+CM services will launch July 2022 and continue through March 2024.
 DHCS would conduct a robust evaluation and, if the program is demonstrated to be effective, submit a proposal through the budget process to allow contingency management to be an ongoing Medi-Cal benefit, as part of the Drug Medi-Cal Organized Delivery System.
 By increasing the availability of community-based treatment, this proposal will reduce demand for residential treatment services, reducing costs and allowing individuals with substance use disorders to recover in the community and further builds on the behavioral health delivery system reforms in California Advancing and Innovating Medi-Cal (CalAIM).